Instructional Design

 What does an instructional designer do?

 An instructional designer figures out what training should be.
 They identify what learners need to be able to do, what content and practice will get them there, and how to structure the experience for learning to actually happen.
 They produce the design blueprint a developer builds from.
-Their main activities include subject matter expert interviews, learning objective drafting, storyboard creation, and assessment design.
+Their main activities include subject matter expert (SME) interviews, learning objective drafting, storyboard creation, and assessment design.

 What’s the difference between an instructional designer and a content writer?